fintechcalgary/FintechCalgaryWebsite/README.md

 # FinTech Calgary

-A modern web platform for the University of Calgary's FinTech community.
+A modern web platform for Calgary's FinTech community.
 Built with Next.js, this platform facilitates event management, team collaboration, and community engagement.

 ## Verify the official FinTech email on sendgrid before releasing the website